seednull/opal/docs/design_decisions.md

 ## No memory type hint for images

 On Vulkan, images will prefer memory with VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT flag.
 For transfer & readback it's better to create staging buffer.

+## Artifical queue limits on DirectX 12 and Metal

+Both API allow creating an arbitary number of queues, however, in order to keep the API consistent there are artifical limits for each device engine type.

+- Main (aka direct or graphics) engine will have 16 queues.
+- Compute (aka async compute) engine will have 8 queues.
+- Copy (aka async transfer) engine will have 2 queues.